NoManNayeem/Image-To-Text-Python/README.md

 ### How it Works

-1. **Installation:** To use the script, you need to clone the GitHub repository and install the required Python packages listed in the `requirements.txt` file.
+1. **Installation:** To use the script, you need to clone the GitHub repository and install the required Python packages `Pillow` and `pytesseract` file.

-2. **Usage:** After installation, you can run the `image_to_text.py` script and specify the image path as an argument.
-Optionally, you can specify the language for OCR.
-The script will process the image and display the extracted text in the terminal.

-3. **Customization:** Users can customize the script according to their specific OCR needs, including choosing the language, modifying the Tesseract configuration, or integrating it into other projects.
+2. **Customization:** Users can customize the script according to their specific OCR needs, including choosing the language, modifying the Tesseract configuration, or integrating it into other projects.

 ### Use Cases